Garamonthegrouch/01-Interactive-Fiction/README.md

 # 01-Interactive-Fiction
-  9/11/21
-  Fictional Game
+assignment for MSCH-C220, 9 September 2021

+A simple interactive-fiction game loop implemented in Python.

-# Implementation
+## Implementation
+Created using Python 3.9

 # References

 # Future Development
-  possible
+unknown

 # Created by
 Mark Grosser